 Figure 8.
 The effect of temperature on swelling power of cassava flour at various variety and harvest age

-Figure 8 showed that the swelling power of cassava flour at temperatures of 60ºC, 70ºC and 80ºC increased with increasing temperature.
+The Figure 8 showed that the swelling power of cassava flour at temperatures of 60ºC, 70ºC and 80ºC increased with increasing temperature.
 The highest swelling power value was in the Krembi 8-9 variety, while the lowest swelling power value was in the Manalagi 7-8 variety.
 The high swelling power value in the three varieties with a harvest age of 7-8 months and 8-9 months is thought to occur due to differences in the amylose amylopectin ratio, this is because the Manalagi, Butter and Krembi varieties have low amylose levels and have high amylopectin levels, so that it will affect the high swelling power value in the three varieties.
 According to Kumoro et al. (2019), the swelling power value indicates the degree of crystallinity of starch granules.
 Starch granules with low crystallinity have high water absorption and swelling capabilities.
 Roots that have high swelling power indicate high amylopectin levels.

 Color